sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The two datasets were merged on the business name and our dataset shrunk from 13,029 to 1,357.
 The merged data was then encoded to prepare for machine learning models.

 ### Preliminary Feature Engineering and Preliminary Feature Selection
 The features needed to be analyzed and determined whether to keep them as part of the dataframe or not.
-The target (our X) was the loan status, whether it was Paid in Full or granted an Exemption 4.
+The target (our Y) was the loan status, whether it was Paid in Full or granted an Exemption 4.
 A random forest classifier was used to determine the importance of features in the dataset.
 From this ranking, it was determined that a few columns were extraneous and were removed.
 From here, a number machine learning models were run to determine the best model.

 ### Training and Testing Sets
 The data was split into training and testing set using train_test_split and a random_state of 1.